Cab Calloway: Personal life

 In January 1927, Calloway had a daughter named Camay with Zelma Proctor, a fellow student.
-His daughter was one of the first African-Americans to teach in a white school in Virginia.
-Calloway married his first wife Wenonah "Betty" Conacher in July 1928.
+His daughter was one of the first African Americans to teach in a white school in Virginia.
+Calloway married his first wife, Wenonah "Betty" Conacher, in July 1928.
 They adopted a daughter named Constance and divorced in 1949.
 Calloway married Zulme "Nuffie" MacNeal on October 7, 1949.
-They lived in Long Beach on the South Shore of Long Island, New York, on the border with neighboring Lido Beach.
-In the 1950s, Calloway moved his family to Westchester County, New York, where he and Nuffie raised their daughters Chris Calloway (1945–2008), Cecilia "Lael" Eulalia Calloway, and Cabella Calloway (1952–2023).
+They lived in Long Beach on the South Shore of Long Island, New York, on the border with the neighboring Lido Beach.
+In the 1950s, Calloway moved his family to Westchester County, New York, where he and Nuffie raised their daughters, Chris Calloway (1945–2008), Cecilia "Lael" Eulalia Calloway, and Cabella Calloway (1952–2023).